Hunds Rule - Definition, Examples, Uses, Spin Multiplicity, FAQs

-2. For a particular multiplicity, the term with the maximum value of total orbital angular momentum quantum number (L) occupies the lowest energy.
+2. For a particular multiplicity, the term with the maximum value of total orbital angular momentum quantum numbers (L) occupies the lowest energy.

 Where, total angular momentum quantum number, J = L + S

-The electrons enter into an empty orbital before it gets paired up.
-While considering the 1st statement, there comes a problem that The electrons repel each other as they are negatively charged.
+The electrons enter into an empty orbital before they get paired up.
+While considering the 1st statement, there comes a problem.
+The electrons repel each other as they are negatively charged.
 Hence, The electrons will not share orbitals to reduce repulsion.
 But when we consider the 2nd statement, the spins of unpaired electrons in singly occupied orbitals are the same.
-The spin of initial electrons in the sub-level decides what the spin of the upcoming electrons would be.
+The spin of initial electrons at the sub-level decides what the spin of the upcoming electrons will be.

 For example, a nitrogen atom’s electronic configuration would be 1s22s22p3.
 The same orbital will be occupied by the two 2s electrons although different orbitals will be occupied by the three 2p electrons in accordance to Hund’s rule.